Triticale: History

-Unfortunately, "partially fertile" was all that was produced until 1937.
+Up until 1937, "partially fertile" was all that was produced.
 In that year, it was discovered that the chemical colchicine, which is used both for general plant germination and as a treatment for gout, would force chromosome doubling by keeping them from pulling apart during cell division.
 Triticale had become viable, though at that point the cost of producing the seeds was disproportionate to the yield.